 The governors remain committed to raising standards of learning and we are grateful to parents for ensuring that our school community remains well behaved and eager to learn.

-We are all part of the team, governors, staff, children and parents and together we will continue to be a “good” school and a happy community.
+We are all part of the team, governors, staff, children and parents and together we will continue to be a “good” school and a happy community

-Our next full Governing Board Meeting is November 2025
+Our next full Governing Board Meeting is January 2026

 Link Governor Roles